eclipsesource/tabris-plugin-firebase/README.md

 * `instanceId` : _string_
   * The new `instanceId` of the app

-##### `change:token`
+##### `tokenChanged`

-* The `change:token` event is fired when the current registration token has changed.
+* The `tokenChanged` event is fired when the current registration token has changed.
 Check the firebase [documentation](https://firebase.google.com/docs/reference/android/com/google/firebase/iid/FirebaseInstanceId.html) for details when that might be the case.

 ###### Event Parameters: